mobilefirstdev/gv-angular-challenge/README.md

    - If the 'calories' column value is less than or equal to 50, then style only the calorie cell font color to #31BF5D

 **Bonus Goal**
-- When you are ready, commit your changes to a branch
+- When you are ready, commit your changes to a new branch (other than main).
-- Submit a pull request with your changes to the github repository
+- Submit a pull request with your changes to the github repository.
+- Send us a link to your pull request on your copy of the repository.

 ### Helpful Resources